Proletcultist/The-Game-of-Life/docs/raw.md

 # General design

-This project is a realization of Conways' Game Of Life, built on:
+This project is a realization of Conways Game Of Life, built on:

 - CdM-16 as a konzertmeister of all work, language processor, which translates human-readable command lines from terminal to some instructions for theese devices (or prints an error to terminal with understandable explanation of an error).
 - [UART](https://github.com/cdm-processors/logisim-uart) (and UART controller built around it) as a main way of communicating with external terminal for implementation of the CLI.